Ridzz23/cse15l-lab-reports/LabReport1.md

  > Since I have not provided any argument after `cd`, the current working directory does not change.
 The current working directory remains `/home`.

 ![Image](cd_file.png)
 > The `cd` command does not accept a file as an argument.
 Here I have provided `Hello.java` as the argument and therefore it has caused an error.
+Hence the current working directory does not change.